Skip to content

 Kihara did not commit to a Japanese release.
 The cross-party caucus has signalled, however, that it intends to keep pressing for a structured framework under the Deputy Chief Cabinet Secretary for Crisis Management.
 Three near-term markers will tell us whether the 11 May 2026 statement translates into action.

-The first is whether the next PURSUE tranche, expected on a rolling thirty-day cadence and currently flagged by journalist Ross Coulthart for a possible Friday 22 May 2026 drop, includes additional Japan-relevant clips, particularly the F-16 Lake Huron 2023 engagement Representative Anna Paulina Luna formally requested.
+The first is whether the next PURSUE tranche, expected on a rolling thirty-day cadence, includes additional Japan-relevant clips.

 The third is whether Japan releases any of its own footage.
 Kihara’s confirmation of possession is the first step.
 Public release is a different decision.
 The historical pattern across allied UAP disclosure suggests that confirmation precedes release by months or years, not days.
-Australia’s National Archives material on RAAF series A703 followed a similar pattern: ministerial acknowledgment of holdings preceded the FOIA pipeline by a substantial gap.
+The Australian National Archives RAAF series A703 material became available through the standard NAA public-access pipeline after ministerial acknowledgement of the holdings, with a substantial gap between the two.

-Whatever happens next, the 11 May 2026 briefing is a record moment.
-The Japanese government now publicly holds UAP footage.
-The analysis is allied.
-The institutional structure is being built.
-The rest is timing.
+Whatever happens next, the 11 May 2026 briefing placed Japanese UAP imagery into the public record for the first time.
+The Japanese government now publicly holds UAP footage, the analysis is being conducted jointly with allied partners, and the institutional framework is under construction.